joelpurra/talkie/DEVELOP.md

 # Finish the release and sign the tag.
 git flow release finish -s <release-version>

-# Create a zip file with the extension package.
+# Create zip files with the extension packages.
 npm run --silent package

 # Upload and publish the package.
+# Release to other distribution channels manually.
 npm run --silent chromestore
 ```